 Some of the most famous cafés to enjoy in the city are the Café Louvre (where Albert Einstein and Franz Kafka were patrons), the Art Nouveau Café Imperial, and the Café Savoy, in the Malá Strana neighborhood.

-After leaving St. Vitus, we found a little café when we continued strolling about the castle grounds for an hour or two.
-It was midway through our walk, and we relaxed there enjoying cups of coffee and a delicious slice of plum cake.
+After leaving St. Vitus, we found a little café as we strolled about the castle grounds.
+It was midway through our walk, and we relaxed there with coffee and a delicious slice of plum cake.
 We found a plethora of cafes all over Prague during our stay.

 Prague’s Marionette Culture